 I sort of wish I hadn't read the novel before watching this movie (1950); within the first ten minutes I'm sitting on my sofa with my mouth hanging open thinking "wtf?"
 I get that screenwriters always take some kind of liberties when moving from page to screen but I was expecting the movie to at least sort of mirror what happens in the novel.
 If I consider the movie without trying to tie it to the book, it's a damn good film providing lots of tension, having its say about postwar Hollywood, and certainly keeping me on the edge of my seat until the end.
 This is a movie where pretty much everyone involved asks the same question -- is Dix Steele actually capable of murder?
 This question becomes even more alarming for the new woman in his life, Laurel, who has in many ways become Dix's muse, prompting him to make a success of himself and work hard at writing a winning script which he hasn't had since before the war.
 Even as they grow closer together, she can't help but tap into the undercurrent of suspicion that Dix may have killed a girl, even though she was the one to provide him with an alibi of sorts.
 Everyone knows he has a history of violent confrontations; Laurel sees him at his worst when he beats up a guy whose car he slams into one night.
 Heck, even I wasn't sure, wondering right up to the very last minute whether or not Dix Steele was actually a cold-blooded killer.
 And in my opinion, it's this ambiguity that drives the film as the possibility of his guilt continues to mount, as the cops and others put pressure on him, and as the seeds of doubt start to take hold in Laurel's mind.

 While there are a number of major differences from page to screen, in the novel, the major difference is that there is no ambiguity whatsoever; we know Dix is a killer almost from the very beginning.
 One of the best parts of the novel is the game that Dix plays with Detective Nicolai Brub, even going along to a crime scene with the cops, feeling superior and laughing smugly to himself inside.
 He also eventually makes future plans, revealing to readers that he has no intention of being caught, and he's extremely clever in beating the cops at their own game.
 Book Dix pretends that he's writing a detective novel, he lives in another man's apartment, and depends on an uncle for an allowance.
 When he falls for Laurel, he goes crazy with thoughts of her with other men whenever she's not around.
-Book Laurel, who eventually becomes doubt riddled for her own reasons, is much more of hard-edged woman than movie Laurel, and the character of Sylvia is much more present and has much more of an active role in the novel than her on-screen counterpart.
+Book Laurel, who eventually becomes doubt riddled for her own reasons, is much more of hard-edged woman than movie Laurel, and the character of Sylvia is much more present and has much more of an active, crucial role in the novel than her on-screen counterpart.

 So here's how I see things: book and movie are really two different entities, so I can understand how, if someone sees the film first and then reads the book, disappointment might set in.
 The same is true vice versa -- I read the novel first and expected something much different than I got from the movie.
 I ended being crazy about both of them, but for me it's definitely the book that has the edge.
 Bottom line: you won't be sorry either way -- both book and movie are excellent.